UEIL provides statistics for the European lubricant industry which are updated every year

 Apu Gosalia, Vice President Sustainability & Intelligence with FUCHS PETROLUB, has been appointed as Chairman of the UEIL Industry Statistics Committee.
 His role is to lead the impartial evaluation and review of the set of independent variables underpinning the data model to ensure that any data sets are valid and reliable.
 With experience gathered over many years working on lubricant market intelligence at FUCHS, which he frequently also shares with the industry in presentations at base oil and lubricant conferences, Apu adds a great value and expertise in his role leading the committee.

-Christian Hartmann, President of GEIR and Managing Director of Puraglobe, brings a wealth of experience, based on his knowledge of waste oil collection data, which represent a valuable source of information for countries where data on lubricant consumption are not reported.
+Christian Hartmann, President of GEIR and CEO of IBC Management and Consulting, brings a wealth of experience, based on his knowledge of waste oil collection data, which represent a valuable source of information for countries where data on lubricant consumption are not reported.

 David Wright, UKLA Director General, brings in several years of experience of project management for the lubricant industry statistics and represents as well the second largest lubricant market in Europe.